 - Peter Bochan uses it in his sound collage "Barack Obama Remix", a special edition of his "Shortcuts" series.
 As the election results pour in, doom-laden music is heard and George W. Bush intones "The war goes on.
 There's never a day when I do not learn of another threat, or receive reports of operations in progress or give an order in this global war against a scattered network of killers."
 A record scratch, and cut to MSNBC's final projection of Obama as the winner.
 (Keith Olbermann makes the official announcement, holding back Manly Tears.)

-- Played straight in the video game of Harry Potter and the Half-Blood Prince, and hilarious on virtue of its being ridiculously out of place.
+- Used in Harry Potter and the Half-Blood Prince when Ginny tells Harry she's already arranged to go to Hogsmeade with Dean, and hilarious on virtue of it being ridiculously out of place.